rzzzwilson/DigitalVFO/README.rst

 of the way I show the selected column using a dynamically programmable character.
 This leaves the second row free for other purposes.

-Next:
+Completed:

+* Interface display to teensy, test writing, etc
+* Interface rotary encoder, get rotate and button press events
+* Basic display of 8-digit frequency
+* Implement a simple 'event' system to produce system events
+* Get frequency column select and increment/decrement working
+* Save state in the EEPROM, restore state on start up

+To be done:

-* implement a menu system
+* implement a simple menu system (hard!?)
-* add in the DDS-60 control code
+* add in the DDS-60 control code (should be easy?)

 About
 =====